-If the process around ceasefire/peace negotiations completely breaks down, attacks against ports and maritime infrastructure will likely increase again, both in Russia and Ukraine.
-This is the case as both sides will likely disregard the need to placate the US administration, and return to previous MOs of degrading the oppositions naval and economic capabilities as much as possible.
+If the process around ceasefire/peace negotiations completely breaks down, attacks against ports and maritime infrastructure are likely increase again, both in Russia and Ukraine.
+Although the impact on countries receiving the exports is also likely to act as some deterring factor.